EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 46 – Overlord
 @3rd Hatchery – 6th Queen

-#### Reaction VS 2-1-1

-Reaction VS 2-1-1
-Sentences here

-@3:40 – Evolution Chamber
-@100% Evolution Chamber (4:05) – +1 Carapace
-@4:15 – 1x Extractor
-Benchmark: Around this time you should be able to reach 50 drones (some will be in production)
-@64 – (6 queens 4 lings 50 drones) – 30 Zerglings + 2 Queens (main, natural use these queens for injecting)
-@~4:40 – If anything goes wrong in the early game (supply block lost overlord etc) this is when you want to start making the zerglings to defend the pressure.
-Otherwise, hit the 50 drone target first.
-@30 Zerglings – Once you have started producing all the lings you need you can go back to drones
-@5:00 – Lair + Baneling Nest
-@~5:00 defend the 16 stim marine drop with 6 queens + 30-34 Zerglings
-After defending start 9th and 10th Queens (you will now have 7 defending Queens and 3 injecting Queens make sure that after you have defending you set one queen for injecting the third as the 7th and 8th queens you make inject your main and natural)
-@5:30 – Second Evolution Chamber + 2 Extractors

 #### 1-1-1 Reaction

 What to scout for here

 VS Bio 1-1-1
-Note: If you want to play Ling Bane Hydra Swarmhost against mech, follow this VS Bio 1-1-1 mid-game.
+Note: If you want to play Ravager Ling Bane Swarmhost against mech, follow this VS Bio 1-1-1 mid-game.

 @35 Drones – Go up to 12-16 Zerglings to defend hellions
 @100% Queens – 3x Queens (if not fast 3cc)